 By creating a bridge deep into your mind, you can explore these feelings, memories, and beliefs from a place of curiosity, thus healing and letting them go.
 You can also look at the underlying causes of your behaviors, reflecting on questions like:

-By doing ketamine therapy online, you’re entering into a safe space where you can find a greater understanding of yourself and a greater awareness of how to move forward.
+Through beginning your psychedelic therapy healing journey, you’re entering into a safe space where you can find a greater understanding of yourself and a greater awareness of how to move forward.
 With this knowledge, you can then make the changes needed to live a happier, more fulfilling life.

 Author: Derek Du Chesne